Doohwancho/computer-science/computer-architecture/Nand2Tetris/readme.md

 ![](images/2023-04-18-20-35-57.png)

+A instruction -> starts with 0\
+C instruction -> starts with 1

-0 == A instruction | 1 == C instruction
+A instruction

-first line is A instruction(because it starts with 0)\
+- red - first line is A instruction(because it starts with 0)
-A instruction says, put this number in this register.\
+- green - A instruction says, put this number in this register.
-@2 == put number 2 in 'A' register.
+	- ex. @2 == put number 2 in 'A' register.

+C instruction
-next line is C instruction(because it starts with 1)\
+- red - next line is C instruction, because it starts with 1
-bit 2nd, 3rd are un-used (grey numbers)\
+- grey - bit 2nd, 3rd are un-used
-bit 4th indicates whether the alu will treat the register as a direct or as an index into memory(blue)\
+- blue - bit 4th indicates whether the alu will treat the register as a direct or as an index into memory
-bit 5~10th tells alu what computations to do. (take a look at input of alu above, skyblue)\
+- skyblue - bit 5~10th tells alu what computations to do. (take a look at input of alu above)
-bit 11~13th tells what combinations of a,m,d registers the results of the operations to be stored in. (orange)\
+- orange - bit 11~13th tells what combinations of a,m,d registers the results of the operations to be stored in.
-bit 14~16th tells the cpu under what conditions, it should jump(goto) that is to change the program counter to new destination.
+- pink - bit 14~16th tells the cpu under what conditions, it should jump(goto) that is to change the program counter to new destination.